ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 ADHD in children guide showing normal behavior vs ADHD behavior comparison in study setting

-4. Listening and Following Directions
+4. Listening and following instructions

 Quick Reference: Normal Childhood Behavior vs ADHD Behavior